This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 - Prepare your flax eggs by whisking together ground flax seeds and water.
 Set aside to thicken.

-- Line a muffin tin with liners or generously grease the inside of each cup with coconut oil.
+- Line a muffin pan with liners or generously grease the inside of each cup with oil.

 - In a small bowl, whisk together the flour, baking powder, baking soda, and salt.
+Set aside.

-- In a medium bowl, mix the coconut oil, sugar, applesauce, lemon juice, lemon zest, vanilla, and flax eggs together until blended.
+- In a medium bowl, mix the oil, sugar, applesauce, lemon juice, lemon zest, vanilla, and flax eggs together until blended.

 - Slowly add the dry mixture to the wet mixture and stir until combined.
 Fold in the poppy seeds.